sagdicberk/Internship-Projects/README.md

-Ankaref Internship Projects
+# Ankaref Internship Projects

-This repository contains the projects I developed during my mandatory summer internship at Ankaref.
-Each project was carefully selected to enhance my skills and provide a comprehensive understanding of full-stack development processes.
+This repository showcases the projects I developed during my mandatory summer internship at Ankaref.
+Each project was selected to enhance my technical skills and provide a well-rounded understanding of full-stack development.

-Project Overview
+## Project Overview

-Task 1 & Task 2
+### Task 1 & Task 2

-In these initial projects, I focused solely on Java, gaining practical experience in object-oriented programming, error handling, and data manipulation.
+In the first two projects, I focused on core Java, gaining hands-on experience in object-oriented programming (OOP), error handling, and data manipulation.

-Task 3
+### Task 3

-I advanced to managing data flows using Java's Stream API, performing more complex operations and deepening my understanding of functional programming.
+I progressed to managing data flows using Java's Stream API, working on more complex operations and expanding my knowledge of functional programming principles.

-Task 4
+### Task 4

-This phase involved using Java alongside Spring Boot and PostgreSQL to implement CRUD operations.
-Additionally, I implemented authentication mechanisms using JWT tokens, marking my first foray into secure web development.
+This stage involved combining Java with Spring Boot and PostgreSQL to implement CRUD operations.
+I also introduced JWT-based authentication, marking my entry into secure web development.

-Task 5
+### Task 5

-The final project completed my full-stack development journey.
-I built the backend using Spring Boot and PostgreSQL and developed the frontend with Angular and TypeScript.
-This project involved creating an event tracking application, connecting backend and frontend components, and performing thorough testing.
+In the final project, I completed my full-stack development experience.
+I built a backend using Spring Boot and PostgreSQL, and developed a frontend using Angular and TypeScript.
+The project focused on creating an event tracking application, ensuring seamless integration between the backend and frontend, and conducting extensive testing.